-1. The budget is based upon estimates, and it may become apparent during the monitoring of the budget that an amendment is necessary.
+- 1. The budget is based upon estimates, and it may become apparent during the monitoring of the budget that an amendment is necessary.
 Budget amendments must be sent to our Office for acknowledgement after they are approved by the local governing body.
 Our Office only requires your local government to send budget amendments that impact total appropriations for an organizational unit (or department).
-Refer to Section 6 for a description of the legal level of budgetary control and a discussion on budget amendments.
+Refer to Section 6 for a description of the legal level of budgetary control and a discussion on budget amendments. - 2.
+If there are conditions for approval, those will have to be met.
+If we make recommendations, those should be followed.
+If you have any questions related to the items addressed in the review letter, please contact your Analyst in the Comptroller's Division of Local Government Finance responsible for your region.
+A contact list is available at tncot.cc/lgf-contacts.

-- 3. If our review of the budget results in concerns about the local government's financial health, we may continue to work closely with local officials to help them restore stability to their finances and develop policies and procedures to support a strong financial future.
+3. If our review of the budget results in concerns about the local government's financial health, we may continue to work closely with local officials to help them restore stability to their finances and develop policies and procedures to support a strong financial future.